Back to:Automotive

 Through a mixture of theory and practical course work, learn to:

-• Determine appropriate procedures for minimising risk associated with hazards, using personal protective equipment (PPE)
+• determine appropriate procedures to reduce risks, using personal protective equipment (PPE)

-• Identify and use firefighting equipment as appropriate
+• identify and use firefighting equipment when needed

 Course outcomes